maxhvesser/twemoji-icons-android/README.md

 # twemoji-icons-android
-Twemoji provided as Android WebP resources
+Twemoji provided as Android WebP resources wrapped in a providing class